shynuu/slice-aware-ntn/README.md

 ## License

-The code of the testbed is released under the [MIT](LICENSE), you are free to fork, alter and contribute to the testbed.
-All python code is documented and any contribution are welcomed !
+The code of this testbed is released under the [MIT license](LICENSE), you are free to fork, alter and contribute to the testbed.
+All python code is documented and any contribution is welcomed!

 Each standalone component used within the testbed has a dedicated license.